 On October 31, 1984, Indira Gandhi, then India’s prime minister, was assassinated by two of her Sikh bodyguards, Satwant Singh and Beant Singh, in apparent retaliation for the Indian army’s action in June that year to flush out an armed separatist group led by Jarnail Singh Bhindranwale from the Golden Temple, the holiest place of worship for the world’s Sikhs.

-The military's operation, code-named Blue Star, claimed up to 700 lives, according to some estimates.
+The military operation, code-named Blue Star, claimed up to 700 lives, according to some estimates.

-Following Gandhi's assassination, attacks on Sikhs erupted across several Indian cities, including Delhi, Kolkata, Bokaro and Kanpur.
-At least 2,733 Sikhs were killed in the Indian capital Delhi alone in the carnage.
+Following Gandhi’s assassination, attacks on Sikhs erupted across several Indian cities, including Delhi, Kolkata, Bokaro and Kanpur.
+At least 2,733 Sikhs were killed in Delhi alone in the carnage.

 Nearly three decades later, as victims continue their battle for justice, the Indian government’s Special Investigation Team (SIT) has decided to reopen and examine 75 closed cases related to the riots in Delhi.

-In the latest development, a Delhi court has set October 25 as the deadline for CBI, India's top investigative body, for providing information on the status of investigation in a case involving the killing of three people n a Sikh gurudwara, the day after the assassination.
+In the latest development, a Delhi court has set October 25 as the deadline for CBI, India’s top investigative body, to provide information on the status of investigation in a case involving the killing of three people in a Sikh gurudwara the day after the assassination.